A Family Dispute Resolution Practitioner or Mediator is a neutral third party who assists people to resolve their disputes.

 • Master of Applied Law (Family Law) (College of Law)

-Britt is a member of the Law Society of NSW, the Australian Institute of Family Law Arbitrators and Mediators, the Australian Dispute Resolution Association, and the Family Law Section of the Law Council of Australia.
+Britt is a member of the Law Society of NSW, the Australian Institute of Family Law Arbitrators and Mediators, and the Family Law Section of the Law Council of Australia.
 Britt is appointed to the Legal Aid panel for General Family Law and the Independent Children’s Lawyer Panel.
 In addition to Family Law, Britt practices in Care and Protection (child welfare matters involving Community Services), Wills and Estates, and Conveyancing.

 Our Process